-Once your molds are filled a little more than half way, we can start placing our nature pieces into the mold.
+Once your molds are filled a little more than halfway, it’s time to add our natural items to our DIY botanical jewelry project.
 I tend to use 2-3 items per bead depending on the size.
 This can be a little challenging at first because flower petals and leaves are flimsy and delicate.
 A trick that works for me is to place the tip of the petal or leaf into the mold and then curl it deeper around the center of the mold’s stem.
 The items I chose to use for this project I simply either crumbled or broke off little pieces.
 If your petal has a pretty side, be sure it is turned outward.

 The items I am using are:

 - –Part of a shrub I have in my backyard.

 - –Dyed and pressed Queen Anne’s Lace (In the summer I pick my own, but I bought these.)

 - –Not shown is a black rose petal I had from my wedding bouquet (pressed and dried for crumbling).